ImMohammadHosseini/MKP-RL/README.md

 ## :bookmark: 1- Introduction

 In this GitHub repository, we present a new approach to solving the multi-dimensional multiple knapsack problem.
 This work stems from my master's thesis focused on resource management in cloud computing.
 To investigate and test my thesis, I initially conducted experiments using a simplified environment, prior to considering the complexities inherent in cloud computing resource management.
-The primary objective of our project is to train a transformer model using reinforcement learning algorithms, such as Proximal Policy Optimization (PPO).
-We have implemented two variants of PPO for this purpose.
+The primary objective of our project is to train a transformer model using reinforcement learning algorithms, such as Proximal Policy Optimization (PPO) and Discrete Soft Actor Critic(SAC).
+We have implemented two variants of PPO and one variants of sac for this purpose.

 The ultimate goal of this project is to leverage the trained transformer model to effectively highlight the object-knapsack connections during various stages of the problem-solving process.
 By addressing the multi-dimensional multiple knapsack problem, we aim to contribute to the advancement of cloud computing resource management techniques.